Dashboard App

 Playground

-Playground is the main validation surface in Calypso RAG.
-Use it to test the saved agent policy with a real project API key and inspect grounding quality before you deploy anything.
+Playground is the validation surface for Calypso RAG.
+Use it to test a default or named agent variant with a real project API key, bucket-backed knowledge, and grounding output before deployment.

 What Playground is for